dlerner97/path_planning_puzzle_solve/README.md

 ... will generate a random 4x4 sequence and run the algorithm on it.

-In all the above cases, the nodePath.txt file can be found in the current directory.
+In all the above cases, the nodePath_case_type.txt file can be found in the current directory.
 Please note that the text file will overwrite each time the code is run.

 The 5 test cases are shown below: